José Luís Carneiro

-José Luís Pereira Carneiro (born 4 October 1971) is a Portuguese politician from the Socialist Party and has been the party's Secretary-General since 28 June 2025.
+José Luís Pereira Carneiro (born 4 October 1971) is a Portuguese politician from the Socialist Party (PS) and has been the party's Secretary-General since 28 June 2025.
+He has been a member of the Assembly of the Republic since 2024.
+He previously served in the government between 2015 a 2024 and in the assembly briefly in 2005 and 2015.
+Carneiro served as the Mayor of Baião from 2005 to 2015.

+Early life

+Carneiro was born on 4 October 1971 in Baião, Porto, Portugal.
+He studied at University of Lisbon.

 Political career

-José Luís Carneiro was first elected as a councillor to the municipality of Baião in the 1997 local elections.
-In the 2005 legislative election he was elected for Parliament from Porto, before resigning from that post in order to run for mayor of Baião in the 2005 local elections, which he won with 51% of the votes, being re-elected with landslide margins in the 2009 and 2013 elections.
-After 10 years in office as mayor, Carneiro resigned from the post to become Secretary of State for the Portuguese Communities during Antonio Costa's first government (2015–2019).
-After that, Costa choose him as deputy secretary-general of the Socialist Party.
+Carneiro was first elected as a councillor to the municipality of Baião in the 1997 Portuguese local elections.
+In the 2005 Portuguese legislative election he was elected for the Assembly of the Republic from Porto, before resigning from that post in order to run for mayor of Baião in the 2005 Portuguese local elections, which he won with 51% of the votes, being re-elected with landslide margins in the 2009 and 2013 local elections.

+After 10 years in office as mayor, Carneiro resigned from the post to become Secretary of State for the Portuguese Communities during António Costa's first government (2015–2019).
+After that, Costa chose him as deputy secretary-general of the Socialist Party.
 Carneiro served as Minister of Internal Administration in the XXIII Constitutional Government of Portugal from 2022 to 2024.
-Polling in 2023 found him to be the most popular minister in the government of António Costa.

-Following Costa's resignation as the prime minister of Portugal, Carneiro was a candidate for the leadership of the Socialist Party.
-On 16 December of the same year, he lost against Pedro Nuno Santos in an internal vote.
+Polling in 2023 found him to be the most popular minister in the government of Costa.
+Following Costa's resignation as the prime minister of Portugal, Carneiro was a candidate for the leadership of the PS.
+On 16 December 2023, he lost against Pedro Nuno Santos in an internal vote.
 He was the lead candidate in Braga for the 2025 Portuguese legislative election.

-Carneiro was reportedly a possible contender for the 2026 Portuguese presidential election, but he declined to be a candidate.
+Carneiro was reportedly a possible contender for the 2026 Portuguese presidential election but declined to be a candidate.

+Secretary-General of the Socialist Party
-After the Socialists' weak results in the 18 May 2025 legislative election, where the party fell to third place in terms of seats, behind the far-right party Chega, a leadership ballot was called for 27 and 28 June 2025.
-Carneiro announced his candidacy and will be the only candidate on the ballot, making him the next PS Secretary-General.

-On 28 June 2025, the Socialist Party announced that Carneiro had been elected Secretary-General.
+After the Socialists' weak results in the 2025 Portuguese legislative election, where the party fell to third place in terms of seats, behind the far-right party Chega, a leadership ballot was called for 27 and 28 June 2025.
+Carneiro announced his candidacy and was the only candidate on the ballot, resulting in him becoming the next PS Secretary-General.
+On 28 June 2025, the PS announced that Carneiro had been elected Secretary-General.